Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Adds a weather menu option, which will display information about the weather
 - Changes the text for the TV weather channel (Currently offline)

+## Notices

+This mod uses harmony to patch functions to allow it to draw custom rain colors.

 ## Upcoming Features

 - Flash floods!!!!!